u-boot/u-boot/doc/arch/sandbox.rst

   We need this build so that we can test those inline functions, and we cannot build with both the inline functions and the non-inline functions since they are named the same.
-sandbox_noblk:
-  builds without CONFIG_BLK, which means the legacy block drivers are used.
-We cannot use both the legacy and driver-model block drivers since they implement the same functions
 sandbox_spl:
   builds sandbox with SPL support, so you can run spl/u-boot-spl and it will start up and then load ./u-boot.
 It is also possible to run ./u-boot directly.

-Of these sandbox_noblk can be removed once CONFIG_BLK is used everwhere, and sandbox_spl can probably be removed since it is a superset of sandbox.
+Of these sandbox_spl can probably be removed since it is a superset of sandbox.

 Most of the config options should be identical between these variants.